Supporting individual wellbeing and the systems that shape it

 • Mood-related concerns

-If you wish to find out more about working with me, you’re welcome to read more about individual therapy.
+If you wish to find out more about working with me for individual therapeutic support, you’re welcome to read more about therapy.

 What’s Ahead

 I am developing Well Taught a small group, three-part professional development program for early career educators.
-It will focus on improving educator wellbeing to improve educator retention, fulfilling careers, and outcomes for students.
+It will focus on improving educator wellbeing to support fulfilling careers and improve educator retention and outcomes for students.
 It will include:

 • Small-group learning programs